OGTechCommunity/OGTechCommunity/README.md

 ## Get Involved

-- 🌐 Explore our website to learn more about us and our activities: [www.ogtechcommunity.com](https://www.ogtechcommunity.com)
+- 🌐 Explore our website to learn more about us and our activities: [www.ogtech.in](https://www.ogtech.in)

 - 📌 Join the conversation on our Discord server: [Discord Invite Link]

-- 🐦 Follow us on Twitter: [@OGTechCommunity](https://twitter.com/OGTechCommunity)

-- 📸 Connect with us on Instagram: [@OGTechCommunity](https://www.instagram.com/OGTechCommunity)

 Whether you're a seasoned tech expert or just starting your journey, everyone is welcome at OGTechCommunity.
 Come join us in shaping the future of technology!